Super Bowl Sunday (This Is Us): Plot

 In 1998, late at night after the Super Bowl, noises wake Jack, who discovers the house is on fire.
 He wakes Rebecca and calls out to Randall and Kate; Kevin is at Sophie's house.
 Jack retrieves the children from their bedrooms, using Kate's mattress as a heat shield.
 Kate, Randall, and Rebecca descend to the ground via a bedsheet rope.
 Kate's dog, Louie, barks; seeing Kate's desperation, Jack re-enters and emerges with Louie and some family mementos.
 Leaving Kate and Randall at Miguel's house, Rebecca takes Jack to the hospital for smoke inhalation.
 While Rebecca is away from the hospital room to handle logistics, Jack suffers a sudden, fatal "widow maker" heart attack.
-The doctor informs Rebecca, who goes into shock until seeing Jack's body.
+The doctor informs Rebecca, who goes into denial until seeing Jack's body.
 She tells Miguel, Kate, and Randall, then screams alone in the car; Kate finds and tells Kevin.

 In 2018, on the 20th anniversary of Jack's death, Kate cathartically watches the audition tape Jack recorded, which he saved from the fire; the VCR damages it, but Toby gets it repaired and uploaded to the cloud; Kate tells Toby he strengthens her, and Jack would have loved him.
 Kevin, who usually drinks away his pain on the anniversary, visits the tree where Jack's ashes were scattered; he acknowledges failing to fulfill Jack's legacy, but hopes to make him proud.
 Rebecca makes and eats Jack's favorite lasagna, and bonds with Kevin; she believes their reunion is a gift from Jack.
 Randall commemorates Jack with a Super Bowl party for his daughters and their friends.
 The family's new pet lizard dies suddenly; Randall's eulogy is overly intense and emotional.
 Tess tells Randall that she has deliberately left the phone off the hook to prevent social workers from calling, fearing Randall's interest in William, Deja, and his new job means he wants "a new life."
 Randall tells Tess that her birth changed his life; he will always be devoted to her, and plans to have dinner with her every week, even when she's a working adult.
 Tess thinks the family's participation in fostering is "cool."
 Deja calls from the house's front door; Randall and Beth bring her inside and comfort her, which Tess happily observes.

 Jordan, the boy shown previously in an Essex County social worker's office, is placed with a couple.
 An older Randall arrives to have dinner with the social worker, who is the adult Tess.